Facepunch/garrysmod-issues/.github/ISSUE_TEMPLATE/bug_report.md

 Please include information such as which Beta Branch your game is on and attach a console log (opened in-game by pressing SHIFT+ESC)
 Please try running a different(dev)/none beta branch and verifying your game cache integrity before reporting an issue.

-If you are going to post crash dumps (.mdmp or .dmp files), please either send them to robotboy655@facepunchstudios.com or willox@facepunchstudios.com or create a **permanent** link.
+If you are going to post crash dumps (.mdmp or .dmp files), please either send them to robotboy655@facepunchstudios.com or create a **permanent** link.

 ### Steps to reproduce
 Tell us how to reproduce the problem here, step by step.